Safester-net/Safester.CryptoLibrary/README.md

 encKeys.Add(pgpPublicKey);
 ```

-We define if we want to Base64 armor the encrypted file and if the file integrity will be checked during decryption and then encrypt the file.
+We then define if we want to Base64 armor the encrypted file and if the file integrity will be checked during decryption and then encrypt the file.

 We will use an `Encryptor` and pass to the `Encrypt` method the `List` of `PgpPublicKey`.
 Because Safester.CrytolLibrary is a portable library that works on many environments, crypto operations on files are done passing read and write `stream` instances to the library classes.
 (The library thus does not use `File` descriptors that are implementation specific).